-The Embedded Software Developer uses the guidance documentation for the integrated circuit and for relevant parts of the IC Dedicated Software and develops the Embedded Software, consisting of the OS and the ICAO application, as well as the guidance documentation associated with these TOE components.
+The Embedded Software Developer uses the guidance documentation for the integrated circuit and for relevant parts of the IC Dedicated Software and develops the Embedded Software, as well as the guidance documentation.

 Furthermore, the Embedded Software Developer generates the initialization key and the pre-personalization key and makes use of the former key to encrypt the latter one, as well as (optionally) some bitmaps encoding product information and/or configuration data.